October 14, 2020 by

 Understand that wearing a comfortable outfit for an added day may be preferred as opposed to the emotional battle involved with forcing a change of clothing.
 If it truly becomes a challenge, however, give us a call!
 Sometimes, a senior feels more comfortable being assisted with care needs such as dressing by a professional in-home caregiver rather than a family member.
 At Home Independent Living’s care experts are experienced and skilled in helping those with dementia maintain personal hygiene with kindness and compassion, and they are always available to help.

-Contact At Home Independent Living, the top independent living care agency, at (315) 579-HOME (4663) for additional helpful suggestions or to arrange an in-home consultation.
+Contact At Home Independent Living, the top agency in dementia care in Fayetteville, NY and surrounding areas, at (315) 579-HOME (4663) for additional helpful suggestions or to arrange an in-home consultation.
 View our full service area.